MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ## Clean up resources

-In this exercise, you have create an eventhouse, ingested real-time data using an eventstream, queried the ingested data in a KQL database table, created a real-time dashboard to visualize the real-time data, and configured an alert using Activator.
+In this exercise, you created an eventhouse, captured real-time data using an eventstream, and queried the captured data in a KQL database table.

 If you've finished exploring Real-Time Intelligence in Fabric, you can delete the workspace you created for this exercise.